The Top 10 SEO Tools Marketers Want in 2019

 “It does everything I need—keyword research and tracking, competitor analysis, content ideation and, now, site audits,” he said.
 “I live and die by it.”

-And Jon Hayes, general marketer at Authority Hacker, a firm that says it helps boost site authority, said, while Ahrefs comes at a premium, its “commitment to expanding features has eclipsed its competitors, offering everything we need in one tidy package as opposed to working with multiple different platforms.”
+And Jon Hayes, general marketer at Authority Hacker, a firm that says it helps boost SEO, said, while Ahrefs comes at a premium, its “commitment to expanding features has eclipsed its competitors, offering everything we need in one tidy package as opposed to working with multiple different platforms.”

 For his part, Oz Chowdhury, project/marketing manager at digital agency Powerphrase, said he is investing in SEO platform Serpstat for similar reasons.